yetyeeter1337/Modbuttons/README.md

 ```html
   <script src="modbuttons.js"></script>
 ```
-the `updateButtons()` function must be placed in your draw function, preferrably at the end
+the `updateButtons()` function must be placed in your draw function in order for Modbuttons to work, preferrably at the end
 ```js
   function draw() {
     // your code